pragupta/wmlce-terraform/README.md

 # Deploy Watson Machine Learning Community Edition (WMLCE) software stack using Terraform on IBM Cloud VPC

-Deploy a Linux Apache WMLCE stack on Ubuntu 18.04 ppc64le running in IBM Cloud VPC
+Deploy a Linux Apache WMLCE stack on Ubuntu 18.04 ppc64le running in IBM Cloud VPC.
+These terraform scripts are also compatible with IBM Cloud Schematics.

 ## Prerequisites